CI Operator

 installation.

-allows for components that make up an OpenShift release to be tested together by allowing each component repository
+ci-operator allows for components that make up an OpenShift release to be tested together by allowing each component repository

 to test with the latest published versions of all other components.
-An integration stream of container images
+An integration stream of container images is maintained with

 the latest tested versions of every component.
-A test for any one component snapshots that stream, replaces any images
+A test for any one component snapshots that stream, replaces any images that are

 being tested with newer versions, and creates an ephemeral release payload to support installing an OpenShift cluster to run